smart-edge-open/ido-specs/doc/ran/openness_xran.md

 1. ptp4l

 This tool handles all PTP traffic on the NIC port provided for synchronization and updates the node’s NIC PHC.
-It also determines the Primary Clock to be used by the node and tracks the status of the synchronization between the primary and secondary node.
-It observes the offset between the primary and the secondary nodes’ PHC and changes the secpndary node PHC's frequency to minimize the offset.
+It also determines the primary clock to be used by the node and tracks the status of the synchronization between the primary and secondary node.
+It observes the offset between the primary and the secondary nodes’ PHC and changes the secondary node PHC's frequency to minimize the offset.

 2. phc2sys